-Pickwick Lake is a TVA reservoir on the Tennessee River at the Alabama-Mississippi-Tennessee tri-state corner.
+Pickwick Lake is a federally managed reservoirs on the Tennessee River at the Alabama-Mississippi-Tennessee tri-state corner.
 Characterized by known for excellent fishing, clear water, and some of the most active recreational boat traffic on the Tennessee system, this water body requires purpose-built structures that account for its specific operating conditions.

 The reservoir conditions at Pickwick Lake - known for excellent fishing, clear water, and some of the most active recreational boat traffic on the Tennessee system - shape construction requirements at every waterfront property.
 Seasonal changes require adjustable or floating systems at shallow-approach sites.
-Army Corps permits and state MDEQ authorization govern construction on Mississippi reservoirs.
+Army required coordination and state state environmental quality authorization govern construction on Mississippi reservoirs.

-Shore Protect Team delivers Erosion Control Services in Pickwick Lake, MS. We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling.
-Permit coordination is part of every project.
+Shore Protect Team delivers Erosion Control Services in Pickwick Lake, MS. We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling. full project coordination is included with every scope.

 Shore Protect Team offers erosion control services in Pickwick Lake, MS for residential and commercial waterfront properties on Pickwick Lake.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Pickwick Lake, MS project is assessed for known for excellent fishing, clear water, and some of the most active recreational boat traffic on the Tennessee system before work begins.